Since the purchase of sportsbook platform Optima in 2019, Sportradar has been building its own turnkey sportsbook solution for operators.

 Orako then is intended to be flexible itself to whatever the future holds.

 So, it seems that Curciel sees Orako not just as a product with a final design, but a constantly evolving and expanding set of services.
-And while it’s true that that will enable flexibility for operators – will the wide focus mean the solution ends up jack of all trades, master of none?
+And while it’s true that that will enable flexibility for operators, will the wide focus mean the solution ends up as a jack of all trades, master of none?
 Or will the multiple vectors just prove too useful to pass up?